tboudreaux/mpl_animate/README.md

 ## Dynamically Adding Frames
-However, matplotlib will get uphappy if you have too many figures open, so I reccoment that for more than say 10 figures you dynamically add them (the figures) to the animation instead of doing it all at the end.
+However, matplotlib will get uphappy if you have too many figures open at onece.
+I reccomend that for more than say 10 figures you dynamically add them (the figures) to the animation instead of doing it all at the end.
 See below

 ```python
 import matplotlib.pyplot as plt